NulliFieDFPV/ESPnow-to-SBUS_Bridge/README.md

 ### 2. Configure the Sketch

-Open `ELRS-Headtracker-to-SBUS.ino` and edit the options at the top:
+Open `ESPnow-to-SBUS_Bridge.ino` and edit the options at the top:

 ```cpp
 #define WIFI_SSID        "XXXXXXXXXX"  // Of you local network for OTA updates